Why Bassett Avenue/The Avenue?

-We have been liaising with schools and the University to fully understand their current and continuous plans for reopening.
-It is important to facilitate cycling in this area to encourage students and staff to access the schools and colleges by bike or foot when they reopen.
-We have been liaising with the bus operators about the impacts on their services as more people return to travelling by bus.
-Where the scheme is impacting on bus journey times, we will make adjustments accordingly.
+We have continued to liaise with schools and the University to fully understand their current and continuous plans relating to the pandemic.
+It is important to facilitate cycling in this area to encourage students and staff to access the schools and colleges by bike or foot.
+We have also liaised closely with the bus operators about the impacts on their services as the demand for bus services changes.

 It is unlikely that large events in the Common, such as Parkrun, or elsewhere in the City will take place in the foreseeable future.
 We will continually monitor the situation and change / amend the scheme should this be required to manage large events in the area as and when these are confirmed.